Impact

 Learnings

-Going broad in surveys and narrowing the scope through user insights, prioritization, and user journey mapping allowed me to focus on essential features without overloading the MVP.
-Setting myself constraints also helped me learn how to balance user needs with business goals to arrive at a solution that could benefit both.
+Conducting broad surveys and then narrowing the focus through user insights and prioritisation helped me to identify essential features of the MVP.
+Setting myself constraints also taught me to arrive at a solution that could benefit both user and business needs.

-If I had more time, I would conduct a card sort for more intuitive navigation and test the high-fidelity prototype with users to refine the design.
+If I had more time, I would carry out a card sort to improve navigation and conduct user tests on the high-fidelity prototype.
 Next steps for the project also include creating a delivery flow to track updates and a feature to select multiple ingredients in the fridge to find recipes for them.